-- Locate potential site for on-site stormwater management facility (such as rain garden, pervious pavement, or infiltration system) and dig a hole at least 2 feet deep and 1-2 feet in diameter. - If the hole fills with water, the groundwater level is too close to the ground surface and the site is not appropriate for infiltration BMPs. - Examine soil on the sides of the hole and test for soil texture:
+- Locate potential site for on-site stormwater management facility (such as rain garden, pervious pavement, or infiltration system) and dig a hole at least 1 foot below the subgrade of the proposed BMP, in the location of the proposed BMP, and 1-2 feet in diameter. - If the hole fills with water, the groundwater level is too close to the ground surface and the site is not appropriate for infiltration BMPs. - Examine soil on the sides of the hole and test for soil texture:

 Make sure soil is moist.
 If the soil is dry, add water a few drops at a time, and break down any chunks to work the water into the soil.
 Take a handful and attempt to squeeze it into a ball.
 If small orange specks of dirt (known as "mottles") are present in the soil, note the distance from the ground surface where they are first encountered - this can be considered the depth of the seasonal high groundwater.
 If mottles are present, check groundwater depth design requirements before proceeding with the infiltration test.
-See Table 4.12 for soil texture and drainage properties.
-Compare the soil texture with Figure 3.27, Volume III of the DOE Manual to determine whether the soil is suitable for infiltration.
-For soils no finer than loams, determine the long-term infiltration rate based on Table 3.7 in Volume III of the DOE Manual.
-For soils finer than loams, conduct an infiltration test as described below.